zfang43/Machine-Learning-Facial-Emotion-Recognition/README.md

 (Image source: https://www.pnas.org/content/111/15/E1454)

 ## Project Summary
 In this project, we developed a classification engine for facial emotion recognition.
 Our primary goal was to conduct a rigorous model evaluation and selection process, balancing model complexity against computational efficiency.
-By analyzing **78 specific fiducial points** on facial images, we extracted geometric features to distinguish between various emotional states.
+By analyzing **78 specific fiducial points** on **3000 facial images**, we extracted geometric features to distinguish between various emotional states.